mpetruska/blog/_posts/2018-01-26-scala-pattern-matching-and.md

 {% endhighlight %}

-Unfortunately duplicating the values in the head of the match is really unwieldy; but duplicating the values to be matched can be done with an extractor (similar to the `&` above) easily:
+Unfortunately, duplicating the values in the head of the match is really unwieldy; but duplicating the values to be matched can easily be done with an extractor (similar to the `&` above):

 <a name="solution"></a>